Medilan8D/DriverMonitoringSystem/README.md

-### **Eye Blink Detector**
+### **Driver Monitoring System**

-The **Eye Blink Detector** is a real-time application that uses **OpenCV** to detect eye blinks using a webcam.
+The **Driver Monitoring System** is a real-time application that uses **OpenCV** to detect eye blinks using a webcam.
 This project is useful for applications like **driver drowsiness detection** or monitoring alertness levels.
 It employs **Haar Cascade Classifiers** to detect faces and eyes, and it tracks consecutive frames where eyes are closed to determine if a person is blinking.

 #### **Technologies Used**
 - **Python**